dayvidwhy/dayvidwhy.github.io/_posts/2016-11-11-useful-web-skills.markdown

 * How did they set the background colour of this element, does it cascade down from a higher class for some reason?
 * What's in the `<head>` tag?
 Which usually leads onto the next point.
 * What framework, if any, are they using?
 * How are they loading their CSS, in a blob or throughout the HTML?
-Sharding CSS has become the cool new thing lately.
+Breaking up CSS has become the cool new thing lately.
 * Are they using a web-font and how are they loading it?
 Are they using [modernizr](https://modernizr.com/) or lazy loading it?

 Because it's pretty interesting to see how some people make their pages, and sometimes they leave small comment messages for you to see.